-Figure 8 Drive chain tension set too high can cause premature wear on drive pignons and on the chains themselves.
-Chains are less likely to come off and are also less likely to skip on the pignons.
+Figure 8 Drive chain tension set too high can cause premature wear on drive sprockets and on the chains themselves.
+Chains are less likely to come off and are also less likely to skip on the sprockets.
 CAUTION: A chain tension that is set too high will result in a loss of power and excessive mechanical stress put on drive system components.
-A chain tension set too high is not recommended. - A lower tension in the drive chains increases the risk of chains coming off or skipping on the drive pignons. - NOTE: Once the chain tension adjustments are done, doublecheck to make sure that the tension settings are according to specification.
-SUSPENSION ADJUSTMENT The suspension can be adjusted to fit the rider's weight, personal preferences or type of use made of the vehicle. - NOTE: Camso recommends that the suspension spring adjustment be made in a shop/garage before going out and using the vehicle. - Loosen the wheel assembly bolt (1) located next to the grooved bushing where the long end of suspension spring sits and remove the wheel.
+A chain tension set too high is not recommended.
+A lower tension in the drive chains increases the risk of chains coming off or skipping on the drive sprockets.
+NOTE: Once the chain tension adjustments are done, double-check to make sure that the tension settings are according to specification.
+SUSPENSION ADJUSTMENT The suspension can be adjusted to fit the rider's weight, personal preferences or type of use made of the vehicle.
+NOTE: Camso recommends that the suspension spring adjustment be made in a workshop/ garage before using the motorcycle.
+Loosen the wheel assembly bolt (1) located next to the grooved bushing where the long end of suspension spring sits and remove the wheel.
 See Figure 9.